Join a Sunday service with Camissa’s Gospel Tour + connect with culture

-On the night my partner and I visit this Mother City institution, it’s a characteristically cold winter evening, with the wind swirling in mini tornadoes and wailing loudly through the trees.
+On the night my partner and I visit this popular institution, it’s a characteristically cold winter evening, with the wind swirling and wailing loudly through the trees.
 All of that somehow disappears as soon as we step through the doors of the restaurant and get struck with a warmth permeating from the three open fireplaces.
-There is an excited energy and the jovial hum of diners and drinkers filling the dark-wooded room around us with an indescribable energy.
+There is an excited energy and the jovial hum of diners and drinkers filling the dark-wooded room around us.

 “It’s my favourite movie,” Per says when I ask about the eatery’s inspiration.
-“The script was voted the best in the 20th century, and it’s got it all – revenge, love, drama.”
-And, he adds, he chose the motif because he spent a few months in the ‘70s travelling around Morocco in a VW van.
+“The script was voted the best in the 20th century and it’s got it all – revenge, love, drama.”
+He adds that he chose the motif because he spent a few months travelling around Morocco in a VW van during the 70’s.

 The eatery is housed in a 100-year-old converted Victorian building and basically transports those who enter to a North African oasis complete with ornamental lanterns hanging from above and different coloured hookahs lining the extremely impressive bar.
 Naturally, there’s a TV screening the black-and-white Ingrid Bergman and Bogart film in case anyone didn’t quite catch the Casablanca reference.

-The deceptively large space has many different nooks and three flame-roaring fireplaces interspersed between diners, and I imagine that during the warmer months its rooftop bar is simply abuzz with sun-soakers and colourful cocktail drinkers.
+The deceptively large space has many different nooks and dens for diners to hide away in, and I imagine that during the warmer months its rooftop bar is simply abuzz with sun-soakers and colourful cocktail drinkers.

-The joint is definitely one of the top drinking spots in Cape Town, both because of the vibrant, happy atmosphere and the fact that there are more than 500 beverage options – from wines, whiskies and apéritifs to brandies, beers and cocktails – to suit every drinker on any budget.
-As Per proudly notes, you can get a two-for-R27 el Jimador tequila shot special, but you can also get a single shot of the pricier stuff for up to R225 during happy hour from 3pm to 7pm.
+The joint is among one of the top drinking spots in Cape Town, both because of the vibrant, happy atmosphere and the fact that there are more roughly 600 beverage options – from wines, whiskies and apéritifs to brandies, beers and cocktails – to suit every drinker on any budget.
+As Per proudly notes, you can get a R44, but you can also get a single shot of the pricey tequila for up to R225 during happy hour from 3pm to 7pm.
 Speaking of tequila, Rick's boasts more than 30 different varieties.